-Argentina is the land of giants—giant mountains, giant glaciers, giants steaks.
-Stretching from the Andean altiplano down to the icy lakes of Patagonia, with jungle, wetlands, Pampa, and cosmopolitan cities in-between, Argentina is a once-in-a-lifetime destination.
-Art lovers will delight in discovering the museums, street art, and architecture of Buenos Aires.
-There are myriad things to do in the mountains of Argentina, from wine tasting in Mendoza to trekking in Patagonia.
-There’s no lack of natural wonders and cultural experiences to add to your bucket list, but here are 25 you just can’t miss while you are in Argentina.
+Argentina’s landscapes cover just about everything South America has to offer, and its cultural heritage is just as diverse.
+Stretching from the Andean altiplano down to the icy lakes of Patagonia, with jungle, wetlands, Pampa, and cosmopolitan cities in-between, Argentina has something for everyone.
+Art and music lovers will delight in the museums, street art, and tango of Buenos Aires.
+The Andes Mountains provide everything an outdoor enthusiast could ask for, and the wildlife spans macaws and vicuña in the north to penguins and whales in the south.
+There’s no lack of places to visit in Argentina, natural wonders to visit, and cultural experiences to add to your bucket list.
+Here are the top 25 you just can’t miss while you are in Argentina.

 Top Picks for You

-These tremendous waterfalls, which separate Argentina from Brazil and Paraguay, make the world’s most spectacular border crossing.
-You can view the largest waterfall system in the world from all three countries, however, the experience from Argentina’s turf is certainly the wildest and wettest.
-Here, you can walk over wooden platforms to the Garganta del Diablo, the “devil’s throat”, and peer into this enormous cascade, which effectively feels like an open-air shower.
+These tremendous waterfalls, which separate Argentina from Brazil and Paraguay, make the world’s most spectacular border crossing and a top Argentina landmark.
+You can view the largest waterfall system in the world from all three countries; however, the experience from Argentina’s turf is certainly the wildest and wettest.
+Here, you can walk over wooden platforms to the Garganta del Diablo, the “devil’s throat,” and peer into this enormous cascade, which effectively feels like an open-air shower.
 Not wet enough?
 Get on one of the speedboat rides, which take you on a tour from the much wetter perspective at the bottom of the falls.

 Go Winery Hopping